-As Kyoto can be overwhelming in size and things to do, one great way to explore the city is by walking tour.
+With so many incredible things to do, Kyoto can be overwhelming in size.
+One great way to explore the city is by walking tour.
 Many of these tours will stop by the main temples on the list (check before booking) and give you valuable insight into each of them.
 It’s a wonderful way to have a guide and see the sights.

 Here are a few to consider:

 PS — Are You Booking a Trip Soon?
 Use My Booking Checklist!

 These are the sites I use most to book my own trips.
 Using the links below is a great way to support Bon Traveler’s travel journalism at no extra cost to you.
 If you need help organizing your itinerary, get my free travel itinerary template here.

 Use Skyscanner to find the best flights.
 It searches 100s of airlines and websites across the globe to ensure you’re not missing out on any route options or deals.

 Use Booking.com for hotels and guest houses.
 They have the biggest inventory and consistently offer the best rates.

 3. Book Your Tours & Experiences

 Use Discover Cars or Rentalcars.com to find the best car rental deals.
 I recommend comparing rental agency reviews on Google to ensure you are booking with the best company in that destination, as the reviews are often more accurate than the car rental search engines.

 Get a Priority Pass membership to gain access to 1,400+ VIP lounges and airport experiences worldwide.
 The Priority Pass app is the first thing I check when I have a layover.
 I’ve been a member for over a decade, and having a comfortable place to relax before and between flights makes air travel so much more enjoyable.